1986 – A gift of fate

 Tony and I would go on to spend forty years in business together without one single argument or cross word.
 We thought alike and were similarly principled.

-The result was that Tony told me he was going to spend part of his life setting up a charity aimed at feeding all the hungry children in the world (no half measures for Tony).
+Being a great humanitarian, at one point, Tony was inspired by a speech on world hunger made by American Senator George McGovern and the result was that Tony told me he was going to spend part of his life setting up a charity aimed at feeding all the hungry children in the world (no half measures for Tony).

-In 2001, relying on his own savings together with donations made by his two sisters, Tony delivered the first meals through schools in Malawi - shortly after naming it 'Mary's Meals'.
+In 2001, relying on his own savings together with donations made by his two sisters, Tony delivered the first meals through schools in Malawi - shortly afterwards naming it 'Mary's Meals'.
 The charity was based on a simple formula and could feed a child for a whole year for only £5.80.

 For four years I was involved helping promote the charity through the making of promotional videos as well as exhibitions and doing presentations in the evening after work.